 - Drug education

 Associate degree programs generally require applicants to hold a high school diploma or GED equivalent, and to have earned at least a 2.0 GPA in lower-level math and science courses.
 AAS credits are often transferable to bachelor's degree programs, which may be required for career mobility after the student has gotten his or her foot in the door.

 Bachelor's Degrees in Health Education

-Coursework in a four-year bachelor's degree program will be more in-depth and rigorous than that of an associate's degree program.
-It will prepare students for a wider variety of occupations upon graduation.
-The coursework develops skills beyond the foundational courses.
-The elements of biology, psychology, and social studies will be absorbed early in the program.
-More specialized courses may include such subjects as:
+Coursework in a four-year bachelor's degree program is usually more in-depth and rigorous than that of an associate's degree program.
+The curriculum may include general education courses in the humanities and social sciences, as well as more specialized courses such as: